Guided Walks Scotland

 Scotland Walking Holidays – FAQs

-Do I need previous mountain walking experience for Scotland trips?
+Do I need mountain walking experience for Scotland trips?

-Some Scotland holidays involve higher, more remote terrain and are best suited to walkers with previous hill or mountain experience.
+Some trips take place in higher and more remote areas.
+These are best for walkers with hill or mountain experience.
 We also offer lower-level options.
-Each trip description explains the grade so you can choose the right level.
+Each trip page explains the grade, so you can choose what suits you.

 What is the weather like on Scottish walking holidays?